Frenchay: History

-Frenchay village has much green space, including the common, walks along the River Frome, and a moor owned by The National Trust.
-The Village Hall is a village hub, and there is an annual village flower show.

-Frenchay's earliest place of worship was the Quaker Meeting House.
-The present one dates from 1809, and it replaced an earlier one of 1670.
+Frenchay's earliest place of worship was the Quaker Meeting House, established in 1670 and replaced with a new building in 1809.

 Many Quaker merchants from nearby Bristol made their homes here, including Joseph Storrs Fry, the Quaker chocolate manufacturer, who styled his company J S Fry & Sons, which manufactured the first ever commercially available chocolate bar in the world.
 He moved to Grove House (now Riverwood House) in 1800.
 He died in 1835 and is buried in the burying ground behind the Meeting House along with his wife and daughter, Pricilla.